 Jingarmup Brook is the westernmost waterway in the Geographe catchment, located close to Cape Naturaliste.
 It flows seasonally, and its catchment lays entirely on the Leeuwin-Naturaliste Ridge.
 A large area of the upper catchment lies within the Leeuwin Naturaliste National Park.
-The brook provides habitat for the Gilgie, a native freshwater crayfish, the Swan River goby and Sea mullet.
+The brook provides habitat for the Gilgie, a native freshwater crayfish, the Blue spot goby and Sea mullet.
 A River Action Plan developed by the Cape to Cape Catchments Group in 2006 outlines the characteristics, values, condition and management issues of Jingarmup Brook.

 Native vegetation dominates the western half of the Jingarmup Brook catchment.
 The eastern half of the catchment is primarily beef grazing with pockets of native vegetation.
 The northern area of the catchment is predominately urban residential use at Eagle Bay.